lkilpela/so_long/README.md

 `so_long` is a small 2D game built using the MLX42 library.
 The goal of the game is to collect all the collectibles in the least amount of moves.

+## Bonuses

+No bonuses were implemented in this project.

 ## 🏁 Getting Started

 ### Prerequisites